bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

     - ![alt text](image-37.png)
       - E: the final value of the portfolio at the end of the investment period (including both the principal and returns)
       - P: the initial investment (the starting principal)
-  - ASR: returns against volatility, quantifying the risk adj usted profitability
+  - ASR: returns against volatility, quantifying the risk adjusted profitability
     - ![alt text](image-38.png)
     - $\sigma_p$: annualized standard deviation of the portfol io, serving as a measure of volatility
+      - 예를 들어, 일별 수익률에 대한 표준 편차
     - $R_f$: average return rate of a risk-free asset
 ### 4) Implementation Details
 - Divide datasets